Question & Answer

 Do students need a medical certificate prior to enrolling?

 All students planning to begin flight training at Coe College are required to hold an FAA medical certificate.
-Aviation Medical Examiners (AMEs) are designated by the FAA to issue these certifications following completion of an application and a physical examination.
-Students are not required to have a medical certificate at the time of enrollment; however, they must present the certification to begin flight training.
-Due to the scheduling of courses and flight hours, we strongly suggest students begin the medical certificate process prior to enrolling.
+Aviation Medical Examiners (AMEs) are designated by the FAA to issue these certificates following completion of an application and a physical examination.
+Students are not required to have a medical certificate at the time of enrollment; however, they must present a medical certificate to begin flight training.
+Securing a medical certificate can take a few weeks to several months, so we strongly suggest students begin the medical certificate process well in advance of their first flight training course.
 Use the following link to search for an AME in your area: www.faa.gov/pilots/amelocator.

 • There are three classes of medical certificates: first, second and third class.